Pranav-stac/knowwiz-visionai/README.md

 python app.py
 ```

-## 🗉 Requirements
+## 📋 Requirements

 ### Mobile Application
-- Flutter 3.0+
+- Flutter 3.0+ with accessibility extensions
 - Dart 2.17+
-- Android 6.0+ or iOS 11.0+
+- Android 6.0+ or iOS 11.0+ with accessibility services enabled
 - Firebase account with proper configuration

 ### Volunteer Platform
 - Python 3.7+
 - Flask
 - Firebase Admin SDK
-- Modern web browser
+- Web browser with accessibility support

 ## 🔍 Troubleshooting

 ### Mobile Application
-If you encounter Firebase-related errors:
+If you encounter issues with accessibility features:
+1. Ensure your device's accessibility services are enabled
-1. Update Firebase dependencies to the latest versions
+2. Update to the latest version of the app for the most recent accessibility improvements
-2. Ensure you have the correct Firebase configuration in your project
-3. Try running on a specific platform (e.g., `flutter run -d android` or `flutter run -d ios`)
+3. Check that text-to-speech and speech recognition services are properly configured on your device

 ### Volunteer Platform
-If you encounter issues with the volunteer platform:
+If you encounter accessibility issues with the volunteer platform:
-1. Verify Firebase credentials are correctly set up
+1. Verify your browser's accessibility settings are properly configured
-2. Check that all required Python packages are installed
+2. Ensure all required browser permissions are granted for microphone and location services
-3. Ensure proper network connectivity for API communications
+3. Check your internet connection stability for real-time assistance features

 ## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue with your ideas and suggestions.
+We welcome contributions to make Vision AI even more accessible and helpful!
+Please follow these steps:

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/accessibility-improvement`)
+3. Implement accessibility-focused changes
+4. Test with various assistive technologies
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Enhance screen reader compatibility'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/accessibility-improvement`)
-5. Open a Pull Request
+7. Open a Pull Request with detailed accessibility impact

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

+- Developed in close consultation with the disability community
-- Special thanks to all contributors and supporters of this project
+- Special thanks to disability advocacy organizations for their guidance
-- Inspired by the needs of specially-abled individuals in Mumbai and beyond
+- Inspired by the resilience and creativity of specially-abled individuals
-- Grateful to the open-source community for providing tools and libraries that make this project possible
+- Dedicated to creating a more accessible and inclusive world for everyone

 ---

-For more information, contact us at support@visionai.org
+For more information or support, contact us at support@visionai.org or use our fully accessible in-app feedback feature.